yk-liu/yk-liu.github.io/_posts/2018-11-01-Introduction-to-Homology/2018-11-01-Introduction-to-Homology.md

 1. Any face of a simplex of $K$ is part of $K$.
 2. Any non-empty intersection of two simplexes belongs to $K$.

 This definition is quite intuitive.
-By requirement 1., a simplicial complex has a well defined boundary (surface).
+By requirement 1., a simplicial complex has a well-defined boundary (surface).
 All bodies must be covered by a surface.
-For example, an interior of a cube is not a simplicial complex.
+For example, the interior of a cube is not a simplicial complex.
 By requirement 2., simplexes in a simplicial complex are not allowed to freely pass through each other.
-By "not passing though", we mean all the points generated by the intersection must be included.
+By "not passing through", we mean all the points generated by the intersection must be included.
 For example, the left is not a simplicial complex for the intersection is not counted.
 While the right is a lawful simplicial complex.

 <img src="https://raw.githubusercontent.com/yk-liu/yk-liu.github.io/master/_posts/2018-11-01-Introduction-to-Homology/assets/intersectionExample.png" width="30%">

 Formally, the simplicial complex $K$ is defined as a set of simplexes.

 The dimension of $K$, denoted as $\dim K$ is defined as the largest dimension of simplexes in $K$.
-This means that although a complex can be in a high dimensional space, for example a triangle embedded in a $4$-dimensional space, the dimension of the complex itself is unchanged, $3$ as in the example.
+This means that although a complex can be in high dimensional space, for example, a triangle embedded in a $4$-dimensional space, the dimension of the complex itself is unchanged, $3$ as in the example.

 <img src="https://raw.githubusercontent.com/yk-liu/yk-liu.github.io/master/_posts/2018-11-01-Introduction-to-Homology/assets/complex.png" width="30%">